Metapatterns in Nature, Mind, and Culture

 Tuesday and Thursday, 11:00 a.m.-12:15 p.m.

 Mark Nelkin is Professor Emeritus of Applied Physics at Cornell University, where he taught for 30 years.
 He is currently a visiting scholar in the Department of Physics at NYU.
 Since receiving his Ph.D. in physics, he has worked on a variety of problems in statistical physics, including neutron transport, the statistical mechanics of liquids, noise and fluctuations in solids, and the theory of turbulent fluid flow.
-His current research interests are primarily in the theory of turbulent fluid flow.
 In this seminar, he hopes to unify the underlying statistical concepts in a way that is accessible to bright and curious students with an enthusiasm for mathematics and science.

 Do Words Have Power?
 Debates and Speeches in American Politics, 1960-2004